Skip to main content

 1. Qualified Process Servers

 In California, a person serving a subpoena must be at least 18 years old and must not be a party to the case.
-This ensures impartiality and independence in the service of the legal documents.
+This ensures impartiality in the service of the legal documents.
 This person is often referred to as the “process server” or “server of process.”

 While anyone over the age of 18 can serve a subpoena, it’s best to hire a professional process server.
 Process servers are trained in legal procedures and have experience in serving legal documents.